randorandy/itemrandomizerweb/README.md

 # Super Metroid Item Randomizer for ROTATION

-ROMs created with this tool (speedrun) must be rotated with strotlog's web tool here:
+ROMs created with this tool must be rotated with strotlog's web tool here:
 * https://strotlog.github.io/randoxrotation/

 This is the casual logic version